 You can also try Marco Polo, a new app which allows you to make and send video messages back and forth.
 You can add filters, voice effects, draw or add text to your video, then send it to a friend.
 Encourage your child to make one or two videos a day and slowly increase the length or frequency, building up to a video chat.

 Once your child is ready to try some real-time communication, a helpful way to practice is quick daily calls with a family member or someone else they already know and trust.
-“Start with grandparents because they typically have the time and really want to see their grandchildren,” suggests Michelle Kaplan, LCSW, a clinical social worker at the Child Mind Institute.
+“Start with grandparents because they typically have the time and really want to see their grandchildren,” suggests Michelle Kaplan, LCSW, a clinical social worker.
 “Plus, it’s generally easier for kids to ease into a new, uncomfortable format with adults they have a relationship with.
 You can also enlist older cousins or other willing adults — the more practice the better.
 Once your child is comfortable speaking to adults, then you can try it with a kid their own age.”

 These same guidelines apply when it comes to remote learning.
 If your child is uncomfortable speaking up in a virtual classroom, talk to their teacher and ask to work up to real-time participation.
 They might start by sending the teacher ideas ahead of time and just listening during class, with their camera and microphone off.
 Then they might work up text chatting in real time or talking to the class while still keeping the camera off.
 Going slowly, trying different strategies and giving your child plenty of time to practice can help ease the challenges of this new format.

 Calm anxiety by playing games